 An employer’s pay bill is based on total employee earnings, subject to Class 1 secondary National Insurance contributions (NICs).
 These include employee expenses and benefits.

 - Although the levy is based on an employer’s full UK pay bill, they are only able to spend their English proportion on English apprenticeship training.
-The Scottish proportion has not been ring-fenced for training by the Scottish Government, so this money may be lost.
+The Scottish proportion of apprenticeship funding has not been ring-fenced for training by the Scottish Government, so this money may be lost.

 - An employer’s levy payment is ring-fenced in the form of a digital voucher for them to use.
 They can manage this from their digital account.
 Funds can be used for tuition and assessment costs which are eligible for ESFA funding.
 Unused vouchers will expire after 24 months.
 This means that levy paid in May 2017 will start expiring from May 2019.